AutomatedProcessImprovement/Simod/README.md

 ## Requirements

 - Python 3.9
-- Java 1.8 is required by Split Miner which is used for process model discovery
+- Java 1.8
-- Use [Poetry](https://python-poetry.org/) for building, installing, and managing Python dependencies
+- _Optional_.
+If using Docker or compiling from source, use [Poetry](https://python-poetry.org/) for building, installing, and managing Python dependencies

 ## Getting Started